-Lesson 1: Fractions
+Lesson 1: Converting Fractions

-In this lesson, "Stardom: Just a Fraction Away," students will understand key features about fractions and how to convert them to equivalent decimals and percentages to solve real-world problems.
+In this lesson, students will understand key features of fractions and how to convert fractions to equivalent decimals and percentages to solve real-world problems.

-- Printable Worksheet 1: Stardom: Just a Fraction Away (PDF)
+- Printable Worksheet 1: "Stardom: Just a Fraction Away" (PDF)

-- Printable Bonus Worksheet 1: Ratio Radio (PDF)
+- Printable Bonus Worksheet 1: "Ratio Radio" (PDF)

 - Draw another line horizontally through the square, cutting it in half again.
 Ask students to describe one of the 4 equal pieces as a fraction [1/4], as a decimal [0.25], and as a percent [25%].
 Then draw two lines diagonally through the center of the square to create 8 equal pieces.
 Ask students to describe each piece as a fraction [1/8], a decimal [0.125], and a percent [12.5%].